2024–25 UC Davis Aggies women's basketball team

-The 2024–25 UC Davis Aggies women's basketball team represents the University of California, Davis during the 2024–25 NCAA Division I women's basketball season.
-The Aggies, led by 14th-year head coach Jennifer Gross, play their home games at the University Credit Union Center in Davis, California as members of the Big West Conference.
+The 2024–25 UC Davis Aggies women's basketball team represented the University of California, Davis during the 2024–25 NCAA Division I women's basketball season.
+The Aggies, led by 14th-year head coach Jennifer Gross, played their home games at the University Credit Union Center in Davis, California as members of the Big West Conference.

 Previous season

 The Aggies finished the 2023–24 season 20–14, 13–7 in Big West play to finish in a three-way tie for third place.
 They defeated Cal State Fullerton, Cal Poly, and upset top-seeded Hawai'i, before falling to UC Irvine in the Big West tournament championship game.